ellisk42/ec/Readme.md

 ```
 This runs with an enumeration timeout and recognition timeout of 20 seconds (since recognition timeout defaults to enumeration timeout if `-R` is not provided) and 5000 recognition steps.

+Use the `--testingTimeout` flag to ensure the testing tasks are run.
+Otherwise, they will be skipped.

 See more examples of commands in the `docs/official_experiments` file.

 ### Understanding console output